zymex22/Hospital-Extended/README.md

 Inspiration is from mods like: fast regen, medicaddons, life support, medic IV and more.
-Theme T0-T2 is made from GloomyLynx Gloomy furniture mod
+Theme T0-T2 is made from GloomyLynx Gloomy furniture mod.
 Theme T3-T4 Will be made in vanilla style textures, as gloomy dosent fit spacer stuff.

 ## Goal
-Goal is this mod will be a All in One Medical equipment mod instead have to  use 3-8 mods for that.
+Goal is this mod will be a All-in-One Medical Equipment mod instead have to  use 3-8 mods for that.
+Will still be dependent of of using mods like EPOE, QEE, Medicine production and such...

+Please feel free to contribute to this mod with ideas, work, textures, or other.
+you can open an issue and we will look at it.

 // Made by ATS
 Augmented Turtle Squad